Donna Taberer

-Donna Taberer is a British television producer and former head of entertainment at Channel 5.
+Donna Taberer (born 30 November 1964) is a British television producer and former head of entertainment at Channel 5.

 Early life

 She was born in East Sussex.
 She attended grammar school in East Sussex.

 Career

 She began as a journalist at the age of 18, and trained on the NCTJ course.

 BBC

 She joined the BBC in 1990 as a researcher on That's Life!.
 She worked in factual programmes and factual entertainment as an executive producer.
 She oversaw the Children's Party at the Palace in 2006.

 She rejoined the BBC in September 2010.

 BSkyB

 From 2006 to 2009 she was in charge of commissioning entertainment on Sky 1, Sky 2 and Sky 3.

 Five

 In August 2009 she joined Five as their head of Entertainment, where she stayed for a year.

 BBC Academy

 In September 2010, Taberer joined the BBC Academy where she is head of public service partnerships; the Academy includes, among other initiatives, a media training program for journalists and other experts aimed at helping to achieve gender parity on television.